rokmc756/postgres-cluster/README.md

 $ make install
 ~~~
-## How to uninstall Patroni Cluster in postgres-cluster
+## How to uninstall Patroni Cluster for VMware Postgres
 ~~~
 $ make install
 ~~~
-## How to upgrade Patroni Cluster in postgres-cluster
+## How to upgrade Patroni Cluster for VMware Postgres
 ~~~
 $ make upgrade
 ~~~

-## How to install PostgreSQL BDR in postgres-cluster
+## How to install PostgreSQL BDR
 ~~~
 - hosts: all
   roles: